ndsev/zserio/doc/ZserioUserGuide.md

 available on system path or must be defined by `-setDotExecutable` option.
 By default is disabled.
 The dot executable is a part of the Graphviz package which can be downloaded from [Graphviz Web Page](http://www.graphviz.org/download).

+**`-withTypeInfoCode|-withoutTypeInfoCode`**

+Enables/disables generation of type information code.
+By default is disabled.

+> This parameter is currently supported by Python generator only.

 **`-withUnusedWarnings|-withoutUnusedWarnings`**